Unity-Technologies/facial-ar-remote/readme.md

 ## How To Use/Quick Start Guide

 Project built using Unity 2018+, [TextMesh Pro Package Manager](https://docs.unity3d.com/Packages/com.unity.textmeshpro@1.2/manual/index.html), and [ARKit plugin](https://assetstore.unity.com/packages/essentials/tutorial-projects/unity-arkit-plugin-92515).
 *Note* ARKit plugin is only required for iOS build of remote.
 For your convenience, you may want to build the remote from a separate project.
-For best results use Bitbucker tip of [ARKit plugin](https://bitbucket.org/Unity-Technologies/unity-arkit-plugin)
+For best results use Bitbucket tip of [ARKit plugin](https://bitbucket.org/Unity-Technologies/unity-arkit-plugin)

 ### iOS Build Setup